at Advocates for Children

 New York, NY 10001

-Students who are temporarily displaced due to disaster are covered by the McKinney-Vento Homeless Education Assistance Act, a federal law that discusses the public education of children and youth experiencing homelessness.
-The definition of homelessness under this Act is broad and covers students who are doubling up with friends or family due to loss of housing, as well as students in shelters, vehicles, and other temporary arrangements.
-Under the McKinney-Vento Act, students in temporary housing are entitled to free transportation back to their school of origin, or they can enroll immediately in the local school where they are temporarily residing.
+Students who are temporarily displaced due to disaster are protected by the McKinney-Vento Homeless Education Assistance Act, a federal law that discusses the public education of students in temporary housing.
+The definition of homelessness under this Act is broad, and it covers students who are doubling up with friends or family due to loss of housing, as well as students in shelters, vehicles, and other temporary arrangements.
+Under the McKinney-Vento Act, students in temporary housing are entitled to free transportation back to their school of origin, or they can enroll immediately in the new local school where they are temporarily residing.

 Find answers to commonly asked questions about protections and services available to students impacted by natural disasters under the McKinney-Vento Act.